A Dog Breeding Establishment is defined as any premises (including a private house) used to carry on a business of breeding dogs for sale.

 Application Evaluation Process

-To apply for a Dog Breeding licence, applicants must complete and submit an application form.
+To apply for a Dog Breeding licence (Animal Activity Licence), applicants must complete and submit an application form.

 Applicants that have not previously been licensed to breed dogs at their current establishment must have the premises inspected by both a veterinary surgeon/practitioner and an officer of the Council.
 For those applicants that have previously been granted a licence to breed dogs, an inspection will be undertaken by either an officer of the Council or veterinary surgeon/practitioner, or both.

-In determining whether to grant an application for a Dog Breeding licence, the Authority will take into consideration:
+In determining whether to grant an application for a Dog Breeding licence, the Authority will take into consideration the following and other relevant matters:

 - Whether the dogs have access to suitable accommodation at all times, with regard to the construction and size of the quarters, number of occupants, ventilation, cleanliness, exercise facilities, temperature and lighting;